ForAllSecure/mcode-action/README.md

 ### Getting your Mayhem for Code token

-The Actions example above refer to a Mayhem for Code token:
+The Actions example above refers to a Mayhem for Code token:

 ```yaml
 with: